An account is required to view or contribute to this forum. Please create an account or log in to continue.

 Who is responsible for forum content?

 Every user must accept sole responsibility for their own contributions.
 This is a condition of use.

-That said, readers of the forum must also accept as a further term of use, that the content here is of a fundamentally informal, impromptu and exploratory nature, and nothing posted should be relied upon as being accurate or taken as professional advice without independent verification - ‘take everything with a grain of salt, and use at your own risk’ in other words.
+That said, readers of the forum must also accept, as a further term of use, that the content here is of a fundamentally informal, impromptu and exploratory nature, and that nothing posted should be relied upon as being accurate or taken as professional advice without independent verification - ‘take everything with a grain of salt, and use at your own risk’ in other words.

 What if I can’t log in?

 Simply click the ‘I forgot my password’ link in the login dialog to make a new one.
 You can also try the ‘By Email’ button, a social log in button, or contact the administrator if you get stuck.

 What if I prefer to read or post by Email rather than logging in each time?

 This is now possible.
 Users who opt for this will be automatically Emailed each new post and can reply from their preferred Email application.
 To start a new topic, you just send a fresh message to email@example.com with a descriptive subject line.
 Please don’t reply to an existing topic if you intend to change the subject (this makes life harder for others) – just post a fresh message, with its own subject line to firstname.lastname@example.org instead.